-Click Beetle – Ampedus sp.|
+Click Beetle – Ampedus species

 Live adult click beetles photographed at Winfield, Illinois.
-Size: 10mm Beetles Index
+Size: 10mm

 Beetles in the family Elateridae are commonly called click beetles, elaters, skipjack, snapping, or spring beetles.
-They posess a mechanism by which they can violently launch temselves several inches into the air, by which method they can avoid predators and right themselves if they happen to fall on their backs.
+They possess a mechanism by which they can violently launch themselves several inches into the air, by which method they can avoid predators and right themselves if they happen to fall on their backs.
 A spine on the prosternum can be snapped into a corresponding notch on the mesosternum, producing a violent “click” which can bounce the beetle into the air.
 There are about 7000 known species.

 Click beetles undergo complete metamorphosis: Egg – larvae (beetle larvae are called “grubs”) – pupa – adult.
 Some species of click beetle have larvae that have a hard shell, commonly called “wireworms.”
 These grubs can be serious agricultural pests, feeding as the do on the roots of plants (corn and other cereal grains are often attacked) during their 1-3 year portion of the life cycle.
 Wireworm larvae are hard, smooth, slender, wire-like worms varying from 2 to 1 inches in length when mature.
 They are a yellowish-white to a coppery color with three pairs of small, thin legs behind the head.
-The last body segment is forked or notched.
+The last body segment is forked or notched